Chesnaught Best Moveset

 Overgrow is the go-to ability for Chesnaught.
 It strengthens grass moves to inflict 1.5× damage at 1/3 max HP or less.
 Its hidden ability Bulletproof can work in specific setups.

 At base 64 Speed, it won't be moving first often.
-On offense, Chesnaught is leaning toward the physical side (base 107 Attack).
+On offense, Chesnaught is a physical attacker with base 107 Attack.
 Defensively?
 Tanky enough to absorb a few hits.
-Best used as a tank.
+Best used as a hazard setter.

 Click a game to view version-specific details